 Jesus knew that we would want to know when He is coming back.
 He wants us to eagerly await that day!
-But does He want us to know exactly when He will return?
+But does the Bible answer, When will Jesus return?

 Will Jesus return in 2028?
 Is 2034 more likely based on extensive charts and statistical analysis?
 (I found these bold predictions with simple Google searches.)